atecon/stack_data/src/stack_data_help.md

 ## stack_data()

 The `stack_data()` function stacks a list of series vertically and stores the resulting series in a separate data file.
-This function can be applied within both loop-blocks and function-blocks, unlike Gretl's built-in `stack()` function which cannot change the dataset's dimension within a function-block.
+This function can be applied within both loop-blocks and function-blocks.

 ## stack_matdata()